Making it easier to grow your law firm

 Even where they do not, there are still some areas to discuss.
 These might include realising work in progress and partners’ current/capital accounts that might otherwise go unpaid, finding a good home for clients and staff, and avoiding potential closure liabilities such as redundancy, onerous leases and run-off cover.

-See FAQ 29 below and the November 2020 blog Mergers increasingly based on net assets in absence of goodwill.
+(See the November 2020 blog Mergers increasingly based on net assets in absence of goodwill.)

 Andy Poole, legal sector partner, Armstrong Watson